JonnyRyal08/PSI3/README.md

    5) Use the Math class
    6) Create if/else constructs
    7) Create ternary constructs
-   8) Use a switch statement
+   8) Use a switch statement default package/InNOut.java line 47
    9) Compare two String objects by using the compareTo and equals methods
       - make a comment describing how == works with objects
    10) Use +, -, *, /, %, ++, --, +=